mubarakk-dev/lumo/README.md

 Lumo aims to become a practical AI engineering assistant that helps developers learn, build, deploy, and troubleshoot modern engineering tools.

 The first phase focuses on Docker.
 Future phases can expand into Git, FastAPI, Kubernetes, CI/CD, cloud platforms, and AI engineering workflows.

+## License

+Copyright (c) 2026 Mubarak.

+All rights reserved.
+This project is publicly viewable for portfolio and demonstration purposes only.
+No permission is granted to copy, modify, distribute, sublicense, or use the source code without explicit written permission.